Two killed as Navy fighter jet crashes near Key West, Florida

 "I saw the fire and then it just dropped,” said Barbie Wilson, who described the jet bursting into flames.
 "In the air, I saw fire."

-Key West is part of the Florida Keys archipelago and the southernmost point in the state.
-It is located about 90 miles north of Cuba.
+Key West, part of the Florida Keys archipelago, is the southernmost point in the state.
+It is about 90 miles north of Cuba.

 NAS Oceana is one of only three Navy master jet bases, which are home to carrier-based tactical jet squadrons and carrier air wings.

-Trump tweeted that he was praying for the families of the victims.
+President Donald Trump tweeted that he was praying for the victims' families.

 The cause of the crash remained under investigation Thursday.